Complex wave functions, CPT and quantum field theory for classical generalized Ising models: Conclusions

 One-particle excitations of the vacuum are described by applying field operators to it.
 These field operators depend on continuous time and space coordinates.
 They allow to define one-particle wave functions in continuous spacetime.
 The one particle wave functions for free massless fermions obey the continuous Dirac equation.
 Field operators can also be used to construct multi-particle states.
 In summary, for free massless fermions in two dimensions we have presented a complete construction of a PCA which realizes all aspects of the quantum field theory.
 The continuum limit for smooth wave functions is straightforward.
 Smooth initial wave functions remain smooth under the evolution.
 The evolution of one-particle states according to the Dirac equation realizes Lorentz symmetry.

 One may view the generalized Ising model for the Majorana--Weyl or Dirac automaton as a regularization for the quantum field theory of free massless fermions in two dimensions.
 A quantum field theory in Minkowski space finds a regularization by a euclidean \qq{functional integral} on a lattice.
 A Hamiltonian involving field operators in continuous space is regularized by a finite dimensional Hilbert space for finite $L$ and $\eps>0$.
-The discrete properties of the lattice for $\eps > 0$ show up only in the modification of the anticommutation relations for the field operators, which are reflected by corresponding modifications of the Feynman propagator for high energies $\sim\eps^{-1}$ or short time intervals $\sim\eps$.
+The discrete properties of the lattice for $\eps > 0$ show up only in the modification of the anticommutation relations for the field operators, which are reflected by corresponding modifications of the Feynman propagator for high energies $\sim\eps^{-1}$ or short time intervals $\sim \eps$.
+The proposed PCA constitutes a regularization for chiral fermions in two dimensions.
+We have found no sign of \qq{lattice doublers}.
+In the continuum limit the Feynman propagator takes the standard form for free massless fermions.

 The question arises if a fermionic quantum field theory with interactions can be constructed from a PCA in a similar way.
 A large family of PCA that lead to quantum field theories for interacting fermions can be formulated in a simple way by sequences of updatings for propagation and interaction.
 Typically, the interaction step involves permutations of spin configurations in a local cell.
 We have presented an example with particle production by scattering and a modified propagation.
 An important open question asks if it is still possible to find a particle physics vacuum for which all excitations have positive energy.